1irstcoin Price Tops $0.58 (FST)

-1irstcoin (CURRENCY:FST) traded 2.6% lower against the U.S. dollar during the 1 day period ending at 20:00 PM ET on September 9th.
-1irstcoin has a market cap of $20.19 million and $32,019.00 worth of 1irstcoin was traded on exchanges in the last day.
-One 1irstcoin coin can now be purchased for approximately $0.58 or 0.00001236 BTC on major cryptocurrency exchanges.
-During the last week, 1irstcoin has traded up 79.5% against the U.S. dollar.
+1irstcoin (CURRENCY:FST) traded up 2% against the US dollar during the twenty-four hour period ending at 0:00 AM ET on September 15th.
+1irstcoin has a total market capitalization of $20.41 million and $34,836.00 worth of 1irstcoin was traded on exchanges in the last 24 hours.
+One 1irstcoin coin can now be purchased for $0.58 or 0.00001226 BTC on cryptocurrency exchanges.
+During the last week, 1irstcoin has traded up 3.1% against the US dollar.

 - KnoxFS (KFX) traded 8.6% lower against the dollar and now trades at $15.07 or 0.00049800 BTC.